madebypixel02/Software-Engineering-Practices/CAT 1/README.md

 **Project 1: Gaming Entrepreneur**

-1.  **Project Type (Section 3.2):** Type 2 (Clear Objective,
+1.  **Project Type:** Type 2 (Clear Objective, Little-known Solution).
-    Little-known Solution).
     The entrepreneur has a clear goal (launching a specific game), but lacks art and game design expertise.
 The reliance on demos and feedback indicates an exploratory approach to the solution.
 2.  **Development Method:** Lean and Agile Development: Agile is suitable for group 2 projects .
 The need for feedback and iterative improvements aligns perfectly with agile principles.
 Agile